Youth Programs

 Digital Activism Officer

 Hayley Yip is a passionate advocate for social justice and youth empowerment with a strong commitment to human rights.
-She holds a Bachelor of Arts in Political Science from McGill University, and is currently working at the BC government.
+She holds a Bachelor of Arts in Political Science from McGill University, and is currently working for Ottawa and as a legal and governance assistant in one of the BC health regulatory colleges.
 Hayley’s activism journey began in Hong Kong, where she witnessed the erosion of freedoms during the pro-democracy movement, inspiring her to advocate for human rights and youth empowerment.
-She has led advocacy efforts with organizations like Heart4Heart McGill, advocating for social and medical justice for kids with congenital heart diseases, HanVoice, advocating human rights for North Korean defectors.
+She has led advocacy efforts with provincial and federal NDP; HanVoice, advocating human rights for North Korean defectors.
 Beyond her work, Hayley finds joy in baking and playing the cello.

 Join Amnesty & make a difference!